(За български, кликни тук ...)

 First computer version of a working website for each keyword on a separate page and working semantic links between them.

-Deadline to upload some working website
+Deadline to upload some working website is announced in GRAFIK,

 Upload the archived files here ...